Fiammetta Wilson: Career

 After attending lectures by astrophysicist Alfred Fowler at the Imperial College of Science and Technology, London, she became interested in astronomy.
 She became so infatuated with astronomy that she gave up most of her music and withdrew from social life.
 She and her second husband, Sydney Arthur Wilson, were both elected members of the British Astronomical Association (BAA) on 23 February 1910.
 Between 1916 and 1919 with A. Grace Cook she was an acting director of its Meteor Section.
 As a member, she observed and published data on auroras, the zodiacal light, comets, and meteors.

 Throughout her entire career, Wilson was incredibly hardworking and would even look at a cloudy sky for up to six hours at a time just to catch a glimpse of a meteor.
 To further her research and to make sure her information was accurate, she built a wooden platform in her garden so she could observe space without the obstruction of trees.
 Wilson faced copious hardships during her observations; she was threatened with arrest by a constable during World War I because he saw her using a flashlight for her research and thought that she was a German agent.
-She would also continue her observations even when zeppelins would drop bombs on her neighborhood.
+She would also continue her observations even when zeppelins would drop bombs on her neighbourhood.

 Between the years 1910 and 1920, Wilson observed about 10,000 meteors and accurately calculated the paths of 650 of them.
 In 1913, she made an independent recovery of Westphal's Comet while it was passing the Earth.
 After publishing many papers, she was elected a Fellow of the Royal Astronomical Society on 14 January 1916.
 She also became a member of both the Société astronomique de France and the Société d'astronomie d'Anvers.
 In July 1920 she was appointed to the E.C.
 Pickering Fellowship, a one-year research position at Harvard College, but died the same month without knowing she had been appointed.